jsaribeiro/angularjs-tutorial/README.md

 # What every Java Developer should know about AngularJS

-This is the project material for *exercise 3*.
+This is the project material for the exercises of the tutorial.

+If you have any questions, suggestions etc., feel free to contact us.

+You can also download the examples as a ZIP from [here](https://drive.google.com/open?id=0B0on8LO2mrLDR3ZJdENuV0NRQjQ).

+## Repository organization
+Each solution is tagged with the respective exercise number, so the tag `exercise-1-solution` contains the solution for the first exercise.

 ## Preparation
-*Note*: Please note that you'll need to run `npm install` once in order to fetch the application's dependencies.
+*Note*: Please note that you'll need to run `npm install` once in order to fetch the application's dependencies, since we did not include them in the repository.
+This also applies if you decide to download the tags manually.

-## TODO
-Add an `filter-by-name` parameter to the `ArtistListDirective` and use it to filter the list of artists by name.

-## Build

-Build via `grunt dist` and reload `index.html`.